FANTASTIC TALES!

 It’s amazing how much you can sense about a person you are sharing space with, when you are both sitting in silence focusing solely on yourselves for 10 days.
 Even though we didn’t speak, or barely even look at one another, it soon became clear that I, and the guy who was in the bunk kitty-corner to me, were like peas in a pod.

 We weren’t struggling with the practice, we were loving it.
-We had been shaven-head brethren together long ago, I just knew it.
+We had been shaven-head brethren together long ago.
 We were enlightened masters who had walked with Buddha and Christ.
 We were counterculture connoisseurs, and we both loved the weed.

 So, after ten days of just feeling each other’s vibes, we became quite close, and after the ten days were up, we left together.